Tinymist Typst VS Code Extension

 - Reload the window or restart the vscode editor to make the settings take effect.

-Note: you must provide absolute paths.
 Note: you can use vscode variables in the settings, see vscode-variables for more information.

 To configure the root path resolved for Typst compiler: